POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Results

 \subsection{Q2: Does \polter improve the sample-efficiency for finetuning?}

-As described in \cref{sec:method}, with \polter we try to reduce the information cost of finetuning a prior policy on a specific task to improve the sample-efficiency.
+As described in \cref{sec:method}, we try to reduce the information cost of finetuning a prior policy on a specific task to improve the sample-efficiency.
 Because the effect of our method is most pronounced in the data-based algorithm category, in \cref{fig:finetuning_improvement} we show the expert normalized return of finetuning \ac{APT} and \ac{ProtoRL} with and without \polter after $\SI{2}{\mega\nothing}$ steps of pretraining.
 The improvement in sample-efficiency is clearly visible, especially in the locomotion domains.
-Here, \polter achieves a speed-up of $\approx 40\%$ in comparison to the unregularized \ac{URL} algorithms.
-It should be noted that the initial performance directly after pretraining is similar for all variants and they all begin to improve after the same number of finetuning steps.
-This implies that exploration during finetuning is not the deciding factor for the performance differences and matches our observation in the demonstration on PointMass in~\cref{fig:pointmass_finetuning}.
+Here, \polter achieves a speed-up of $\approx 40\%$ compared to the unregularized \ac{URL} algorithms.
+It should be noted that the initial performance directly after pretraining is similar for all variants, and they all begin to improve after the same number of finetuning steps.
+This implies that exploration during finetuning is not the deciding factor for the performance differences.